dhabersack/islovely.co/content/posts/02-painless-installation-of-sml-on-os-x/index.md

 ---
-date: 2012-07-30
+title: Painless installation of SML on OS X
 description: The Homebrew package manager takes the pain out of installing SML/NJ on your system.
 Follow these steps for a hassle- and clutter-free installation.
-title: Painless installation of SML on OS X
+published: 2012-07-30
 ---
 Studying Computer Science of any kind, you will be asked to install a wide range of software you will use for one semester and are unlikely to ever need again afterwards.

 [SML/NJ](http://smlnj.org/ 'Standard ML of New Jersey') is a popular choice in functional programming lectures, but since it is not incredibly widespread, installing it can be a hassle.
 You could follow their [official installation instructions](http://smlnj.org/install/index.html 'Installation instructions for SML/NJ'), but you will end up with bits and pieces of it scattered throughout your entire system with little hope of ever getting rid of the entire thing.